 - Sleeping Capacity: Up to 4 people

-- Slide-Outs: 0
+- Slides: 0

 - Gross Vehicle Weight: 2,000 to 4,000 pounds

-- Retail Price: $3,000 to $40,000
+- Retail Price: $3,000 to $40,000+

-*Above stats are approximate ranges just to give you a general idea
+*Above stats are approximate ranges to give you a general idea

 Who Makes Teardrop Trailers?
 Which Teardrop Is The Best?

-Teardrop Campers Come In Many Sizes
+Available In Many Sizes

 The Classic Teardrop Trailer

-This galley area is only accessible from the outside, so if the weather is crappy, you get to 'enjoy' it while you cook.
+This rear galley area is only accessible from the outside, so if the weather is crappy, you get to 'enjoy' it while you cook.

 But nothing much else.

-Storage space will be extremely limited.
+Storage space will be minimal.

-You'll find a couple of windows to bring natural light to the space, and doors on either side for easy access.
+You'll find a couple of windows to bring natural light to the space and doors on either side for easy access.

 Larger Teardrop Camping Trailers

 There won't be any separate seating area.
-The seating area converts into a sleeping area, using the seat cushions as a mattress.
+The seating (dinette) area converts into a sleeping area, using the seat cushions as a mattress.
 Can you say, not so comfy?

 You will need to be doing this dinette to a bed conversion every day as it's a dual-purpose seating/sleeping area.
-Yes, this will probably get old.

 Teardrop Travel Trailers